Jubila Singers sing vibrant music from cultures which have a strong harmonic tradition. We sing in many different languages and primarily a cappella.

 “I thoroughly enjoyed every minute of the happy occasion and was at times moved to tears by the sheer beauty of the voices.”
 Audience member.

 We have travelled to some wonderful places to sing in the last few years.
 We performed at the best little choral festival in Australia, the Blackheath Choir Festival in August, 2018 and performed to an enthusiastically supportive crowd.
 In July 2014, approximately a third of the choir visited Hobart to sing at the Tasmania Festival of Voices.
 During September 2015, over half the choir travelled to Adelaide, SA, to sing in the inspiring St Peter’s Cathedral and at a favourite venue of musicians, the Pilgrim Church.
-In November, 2016 and October 2017 we sang our hearts out in the beautiful St John the Baptist Catholic Church in Woy Woy and will again on November 4, 2018.
+In November, 2016, October 2017 and November 2018 we sang our hearts out in free concerts at the beautiful St John the Baptist Catholic Church in Woy Woy.
 Coming up in 2019 is a trip to Fremantle, WA for Choralfest.

 Jubila Singers is a self-supporting community group run by Jane Becktel.
 The choir is currently full.
 Please click FAQ for updates.